{{org_field_logo}}

 If the complainant remains dissatisfied following Stage 2:

-- They may escalate the complaint directly to the Care Inspectorate, who regulate care services in Scotland.
+- If the complainant remains dissatisfied following Stage 2, they may escalate the complaint to the Care Inspectorate, who regulate care services in Scotland.

 - Phone: 0345 600 9527